Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ![Campaign Member Collection Variable](2.8 - campaign member collection variable.png)

 ### Define Fast Lookup
-With the Account ID variable passed in from the Process Builder process, we can select all of Contacts for that Account with a Fast Lookup on the Contact object.
+With the Account ID variable passed in from the Process Builder process, you can select all of Contacts for that Account with a Fast Lookup on the Contact object.
 In real life, there might be other criteria in this query (like a "volunteered to be a teaching assistant" checkbox), but that's for another day.

 Select the Palette tab.
 Drag the Fast Lookup element onto the canvas.
-In General Settings, set the Name to Find Chapter TAs.
-The Unique Name will default to Find_Chapter_TAs.
+In General Settings, set the Name to 'Find Chapter TAs'.
+The Unique Name will default to 'Find_Chapter_TAs'.
 Then fill in the Filters and Assignments information.

 ![Find Chapter TAs](2.9 - find chapter tas2.png)

 ### Define Loop and Assignment
-Now we need to iterate through the ChapterTAContacts collection to map the values to the TACampaignMembers collection.
+Now you need to iterate through the ChapterTAContacts collection to map the values to the TACampaignMembers collection.

 From the Pallete tab, drag the Loop element onto the canvas.
 Fill in the information.

 ![Loop Contacts](2.10 - loop contacts.png)

 From the Pallete tab, drag the Assignment element onto the canvas.
 Fill in the information.
-This is where we use the Campaign ID we've passed from the Process Builder process.
+This is where you use the Campaign ID we've passed from the Process Builder process.

 ![Assignment](2.11 - assign contacts to campaign members.png)

 ### Define Fast Create
-Now we have what we need to create the new Campaign Member records for the potential Teaching Assistants!
-We can do that by provide the Fast Create element with the SObject Collection variable we've populated.
+Now you have what you need to create the new Campaign Member records for the potential Teaching Assistants!
+You do that by provide the Fast Create element with the SObject Collection variable you've populated.
 Boom, that's it!

 Select the Palette tab.
 Drag the Fast Create element onto the canvas.
 Fill in the information.

 ![Fast Create Campaign Members](2.12 - fast create campaign members.png)

 ### Tell the Flow Engine What to Do
 Right now your four Flow elements are disconnected and the Flow engine doesn't know where to start.
-To connect the elements, click the diamond at the bottom of one element and drag to another element to draw a connector line.
+To connect the elements, click the diamond at the bottom of an element and drag to another element to draw a connector line.

 Connect these elements, in this order:
 1. Fast Lookup and Loop